A Case Study In The Hijacking Of A Movement, and a Warning For The Libertarian Party.

 Marcus Garvey would eventually lead the largest movement of Black Americans to ever exist in the US.
 He focused on building industry, with a shipping line engaged in importing and exporting with Liberia and elsewhere.

 It was the self-imposed duty of these great men to build the first generation of black Americans born into freedom, and they were doing amazing work.
-Booker T. Washington was born a slave, and his work was not confined to reading, writing, and teaching trades.
+Booker T. Washington was born a slave, and his work was helping his people in reading, writing, and teaching trades.

 Garvey’s message was one of pride and economic self-sufficiency and he wanted to organize an independent nation in Africa as well.